DavidMetzIMT/eit_app/README.md

 [Anaconda from continuum](https://www.continuum.io/downloads) is highly recommended for this package.
 PyEIT is purely python and has minimal dependencies.

 ### 1.2 Features
+ - [x] Serial communication with Sciospec EIT32-device for setting/reading meas. setups, and measurements aquisition
+ - [x] Impedance measurements aquisition
+ - [x] Saving of measurements
+ - [x] Replay of saved measurements
- - [x] 2D forward and inverse computing of EIT
+ - [x] Live view from usb camera and saving of image for measuremnets -

- - [x] 2D forward and inverse computing of EIT
+ - [x] inverse computing of EIT
  - [x] Reconstruction algorithms : Gauss-Newton solver (JAC), Back-projection (BP), 2D GREIT
  - [x] 2D/3D visualization!
  - [x] Add support for 3D forward and inverse computing